melina8/ERPbasic-Project/README.md

 <kbd><img src="https://user-images.githubusercontent.com/119127267/210288418-fe48f35d-a955-465c-a7ca-ca4ae88ff48c.jpg"
 width="600" height="420"></kbd>

-Similarly to the supplier we can view/create/edit/delete a customer card, by selecting "Create/Edit Customer" and then using the buttons on the top according to our needs.
-While adding a new customer, we have to follow specific rules.
-In case a problem arises, a pop up menu informs us how to fix it.
+Similarly to the supplier, we can view, create, edit, or delete a customer card by selecting 'Create/Edit Customer' and then using the appropriate buttons on the top, depending on our needs.
+When adding a new customer, we have to follow specific rules.
+In case of a problem, a pop-up menu will inform us of how to fix it.

 <kbd><img src="https://user-images.githubusercontent.com/119127267/210288760-a97be048-ea9a-4bb0-bab0-9c7aa47df684.jpg"
 width="450" height="450"></kbd> <kbd><img src="https://user-images.githubusercontent.com/119127267/210288766-06490b60-0dd8-4bb8-bce5-7671469fd5c0.jpg"